theauk/ProjectBank/README.md

 # ProjectBank
+# About this project..

+# Running the program:
 ## 1. Before you run

 Before you can run ProjectBank ensure the following three things are setup on your machine.